TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/UserAndUserInt/Index.rst

      }
    }

-Here page.10 will give back what the PHP function printTime() returned.
-Since we did not use a USER object, but a USER\_INT object, this function is executed on every page hit.
-So this example each time outputs the current time in red letters.
+Here :typoscript:`page.10` will give back what the PHP function :php:`printTime()` returned.
+Since we did not use a :typoscript:`USER` object, but a :typoscript:`USER_INT` object, this function is executed on every page hit.
+Thus, in this example, the current time is displayed in red letters each time.

 Example 2
 ---------